-Georgia Lawmakers OK $49 Billion Budget with Teacher Raises
+Georgia lawmakers OK $49 billion budget with teacher raises

-Georgia teachers would get a 2 percent salary increase while state employees who handle child welfare cases will see a 19 percent raise under the state budget approved by lawmakers.
-The General Assembly approved the compromise plan on Wednesday, largely agreeing with Gov. Nathan Deal's recommended $49.3 billion spending plan.
+Georgia teachers and other state employees would get a 2 percent salary increase while staff overseeing child welfare cases will see a 19 percent raise under a state spending plan approved Wednesday by the General Assembly.
+The $49 billion budget includes about $25 billion from state sources particularly income taxes; the rest is largely provided by the federal government.

 Add your comments below